Blog

 What Are Amazon Placement Fees?

-Amazon provides two options for shipment placement:
+Amazon gives sellers two choices for shipment placement:

 The Hidden Costs Behind the Scenes:

-Additional hidden costs include:
+Other hidden costs include:

 How Cost-Effective Amazon Prep Services Can Help?

-• Online Arbitrage Prep: Starts at just $1.75 per unit for 0–500 units and drops to as low as $1.15 per unit for orders exceeding 5,000 units.
+• Online Arbitrage Prep: Costs $1.75 per unit for 0–500 units and drops to $1.15 per unit for orders over 5,000 units.

-• Wholesale Prep: Begins at $1.30 per unit for mid-volume shipments (501–1,000 units) and goes as low as $0.95 per unit for high-volume orders over 5,000 units.
+• Wholesale Prep: Runs $1.30 per unit for mid-volume shipments (501–1,000 units) and goes down to $0.95 per unit for high-volume orders exceeding 5,000 units.

 Amazon FBA Labeling Services: Why It Matters?